 Definition

 The percentage of new users who complete a key action that correlates with long-term retention, often called the "aha moment."
+The concept gained wide adoption through Dave McClure's AARRR framework, where activation is the second stage of the pirate metrics funnel.
 For example, a project management tool might define activation as "created a project and invited a teammate within the first 48 hours."
 Tracking activation rate helps PMs evaluate whether onboarding is effectively guiding users to core value.
+Activation sits between acquisition and retention in the AARRR pirate metrics funnel, and improving it is a core focus of product-led growth strategies.
+The Product Analytics Handbook covers how to define, measure, and act on activation rate alongside other product metrics.

 Why It Matters for Product Managers